 The Midwest — Home Sweet Home

-Growing up in the St. Louis area and attending college not too far away, the Midwest was “home” for me.
+Growing up in the St. Louis area and attending college not too far away in Columbia, the Midwest was “home” for me.
 But it wasn’t until years after moving away that it became “home sweet home.”

 There are usually two types of people that live in the Midwest — ones that absolutely love it and can’t see themselves living anywhere else.
 And then there are the ones who hate it and swear they’ll leave and never look back the first chance they get.
 I was the latter.